-- (1) For Residential Customers, the Authority shall send a backbill within four (4) months of learning of the circumstances or situation that caused the Authority to send a late or inaccurate bill. - (2) For Nonresidential Customers, the Authority shall send a backbill within six (6) months of learning of the circumstances or situation that caused the Authority to send a late or inaccurate bill, unless that time is extended by a court. - (3) The Authority shall not issue a backbill if the reason for the underbilling is clear from the Customer's Application or would have been clear, but the Authority failed to get and keep an Application.
+- b) For Residential Customers that qualify as a Seasonal Customer and/or Short-Term or Temporary Customer - Residential, the Authority may not render a bill for previously unbilled service after twenty-four (24) months from the time service to which the bill pertains was provided.
+This provision shall not apply when the culpable conduct of a customer caused or contributed to the failure of the Authority to have rendered a timely billing. - c) For Residential Customers, the Authority shall send a backbill within four (4) months of learning of the circumstances or situation that caused the Authority to send a late or inaccurate bill. - d) For Nonresidential Customers, the Authority shall send a backbill within six (6) months of learning of the circumstances or situation that caused the Authority to send a late or inaccurate bill, unless that time is extended by a court. - e) The Authority shall not issue a backbill if the reason for the underbilling is clear from the Customer's Application or would have been clear, but the Authority failed to get and keep an Application.

-- B. Computing a Customer's Bill (continued): Backbilling (continued): - b) First Time a Customer is Billed Time Limits - (1) The Authority may backbill a Customer for service supplied before it sends the first bill, if the delay in billing: - (a) Is up to but no more than six (6) months for Residential Customers, and - (b) Was caused by the Authority's neglect, and - (c) Was not caused by culpable conduct of the Customer. - (2) The Authority may backbill a Customer for service supplied before it sends the first bill, if the delay in billing: - (a) Is up to but no more than twelve (12) months for Nonresidential Customers, and - (b) Was caused by the Authority's neglect; and - (c) Was not caused by culpable conduct of the Customer. - (3) The Authority may backbill a Customer for service supplied up to but no more than twenty-four (24) months before it sends the first bill, if the delay in billing: - (a) Was not caused by the Authority's neglect, or - (b) Was not caused by culpable conduct of the Customer. - (4) For Residential Customers, the Authority will explain the reasons for the late billing in 1, and 3 above and offer the Customer, in writing, an installment payment plan for the amount owed.
-The installment plan will offer the Customer the lower down payment amount of these two (2) choices: - (a) One half (1/2) of the amount owed, or - (b) Three (3) months' average billing for that Customer. - (5) The Authority may backbill a Customer for service supplied up to but no more than six (6) years before it sends the first bill, if the delay in billing: - (a) Was caused by culpable conduct of the Customer, and - (b) Was not caused by the Authority's neglect.
+- B. Computing a Customer's Bill (continued): Backbilling (continued): - f) First Time a Customer is Billed Time Limits - (1) The Authority may backbill a Non-Residential Customer for service supplied before it sends the first bill, if the delay in billing: - (a) Is up to but no more than twelve (12) months, and - (b) Was caused by the Authority's neglect; and - (c) Was not caused by culpable conduct of the Customer. - (2) The Authority may backbill a Non-Residential Customer for service supplied up to but no more than twenty-four (24) months before it sends the first bill, if the delay in billing: - (a) Was not caused by the Authority's neglect, or - (b) Was not caused by culpable conduct of the Customer. - (3) For Residential Customers, the Authority will explain the reasons for the late billing in 1, and 3 above and offer the Customer, in writing, an installment payment plan for the amount owed.
+The installment plan will offer the Customer the lower down payment amount of these two (2) choices: - (a) One half (1/2) of the amount owed, or - (b) Three (3) months' average billing for that Customer. - (4) The Authority may backbill a Customer for service supplied up to but no more than six (6) years before it sends the first bill, if the delay in billing: - (a) Was caused by culpable conduct of the Customer, and - (b) Was not caused by the Authority's neglect.